Posts by Shannon Daub

 About Shannon Daub

-Shannon is the incoming Director of CCPA-BC and co-director of the Corporate Mapping Project.
+Shannon is the director of CCPA-BC and co-director of the Corporate Mapping Project.

 Her research interests include social movements, framing, environmental communication, corporate power and democratic capacity.

 Outside her day-to-day work life at CCPA, Shannon has taught in the School of Communication and Culture at Royal Roads University, and volunteered as a board member with organizations like the Wilderness Committee, CCEC Credit Union and the Vancouver Public Library.